Fetch Pet Insurance Reviews: Coverage, Wellness Rewards, Plans, Reimbursement, Coupon, Complaints, And More

 Call: 800-237-1123

 Fetch’s pricing is competitive, especially for younger pets.
 Additionally, Fetch has improved its claim processing timeline, which was 5-22 days but is now 5-6 days.
-We think Fetch’s detailed coverage is tough to beat and certainly worth considering.
+We think Fetch’s detailed pet insurance coverage is tough to beat and certainly worth considering.

 Ultimately, whether you pick Fetch for your pet is up to you; however, here at Canine Journal, we always advocate some form of insurance.
 See how Fetch stacks up against other pet insurance companies in our detailed comparison.